oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/read_only_cache/README.md

 `-Xsread-only-cache-size=<N>` flag.

 ### Understanding the Tutorial Design

-The basic function performed by the tutorial kernel is a computing and accumulating the square root of a large number of randomly generated integers using a look-up table generated on the host.
+The basic function performed by the tutorial kernel is a a series of table lookups from a buffer that contains the square root values of the first 512 integers.

 #### Part 1: Without the `-Xsread-only-cache-size=<N>` flag